-Yes you can!
-For delicious low calorie, keto popsicles you can make these with sugar free jello.
-Follow the directions but replace the regular jello with sugar free jello.
-The sugar free version freezes more sold and doesn't have the same soft, jello like texture straight out of the freezer but they are still delicious.
+Yes, you can!
+For delicious low-calorie, keto popsicles you can make these with sugar-free jello.
+Follow the directions but replace the regular jello with sugar-free jello.
+The sugar-free version freezes more sold and doesn't have the same soft, jello-like texture straight out of the freezer but they are still delicious.

 Jello: I made these jelly pops with strawberry jello, but you can use whatever flavor you like.
-Some fun options include cherry, raspberry, orange, lemon or lime.
+Some fun options include cherry, raspberry, orange, lemon, or lime.

-Boiling water: its important to use boiling water to dissolve the jello other wise your popsicles will be grainy.
+Boiling water: it's important to use boiling water to dissolve the jello otherwise your popsicles will be grainy.
 Even then you may need to heat the mix a bit to fully dissolve the jello, as per the making instructions below.

-Matching fruit: for some extra fun and a healthy element you can add some pieces of matching fresh fruit to the jello flavor, i.e. strawberries in strawberry jello, cherries and cherry jello or Olafs in Frozen jello :D.
+Matching fruit: for some extra fun and a healthy element you can add some pieces of matching fresh fruit to the jello flavor, i.e. strawberries in strawberry jello, cherries and cherry jello, or Olafs in Frozen jello :D.

-You could also try sneaking in the fruit blending and straining the fruit, then mixing into to the jello mix.
+You could also try sneaking in the fruit blending and straining the fruit, then mixing it into the jello mix.
 This will remove the obvious fruit bits.
 Some kids might be fooled by this, some might not!

 How to make jello popsicles

 Boil the water.
-Pour both packets of jello into a large microwave proof jug.
+Pour both packets of jello into a large microwave-proof jug.
 Add the boiling water and stir really well.
-If you are having trouble getting all the jelly to dissolve properly you may need to heat the mix up by microwaving it in thirty second bursts, then stirring again.
+If you are having trouble getting all the jelly to dissolve properly you may need to heat the mix up by microwaving it in thirty-second bursts, then stirring again.

 All the mix to cool for five to ten minutes but not set.
 Chop the fruit into bit size pieces.
-If you want to hid the fruit you could also blitz and strain it.
+If you want to hide the fruit you could also blitz and strain it.

 Hot tip: make sure there is enough room in your freezer for you popsicle molds Before you fill them or there will be tears!

 Pour the jello mix into the popsicle molds.
 Add the chopped fruit.
-Depending on the fruit it will either sink to the 'top' of the popsicles, or float at the 'bottom'.
+Depending on the fruit it will either sink to the 'top' of the popsicles or float at the 'bottom'.
 If you want the fruit to be reliably suspended In the middle of the popsicles you can wait until the jello just starts to set, mix in the fruit, then pour it into the popsicle molds.

-Add sticks and freeze for at least eight hours, preferably over night.
+Add sticks and freeze for at least eight hours, preferably overnight.